Backlynk

 • Crunchbase (for tech/SaaS — DA 90)

-These require zero budget and provide universal business legitimacy signals that anchor every other link building activity.
+These require zero budget and provide universal business legitimacy signals that support every other discovery channel.
 Use Backlynk's submit tool to track submission status and confirm live listings across the full platform set.

 Phase 2: Niche Vertical Directories (Weeks 4–12)